ionic-team/capacitor/site/docs-md/cordova/using-cordova-plugins.md

 ## Compatibility Issues

-Some Cordova plugins don't work with Capacitor, or Capacitor provides a conflicting alternative.
-If it's known that the plugin is conflicting or causes build issues, it will be skipped when running `npx cap update`.
+Some Cordova plugins don't work with Capacitor or Capacitor provides a conflicting alternative.
+[See here](/docs/cordova/known-incompatible-plugins) for details and a known incompatibility list.

-While we've tested a number of popular Cordova plugins, it's possible Capacitor doesn't support every Cordova plugin.
-If you find an issue with an existing Cordova plugin, please [file an issue](https://github.com/ionic-team/capacitor/issues/new) with the issue you've found and the plugin information.